My Approach

 Evolve

 Execution doesn’t prove the plan.
-It exposes where it breaks.
+It exposes it.

-The problem isn’t being wrong—it’s not realizing it fast enough.
-Progress comes from learning quickly enough to stay aligned as things change.
+The problem isn’t being wrong, it’s not realizing it fast enough.
+Progress comes from learning and continuously adapting.

 The Shift